-- □ Work with your counselor to verify your graduation plan. - Work with your counselor to verify or adjust class choices. - Apply for "Early Decision," if applicable. - □ Review the ACT and SAT testing timelines and mark your calendar for reviews and administrations of the tests (NCAA applicants, request scores be sent to the Eligibility Center Code is "9999"). - o For more on ACT and SAT, see SAT and ACT on the Assessments page of this document. - NCAA applicants verify with your counselor that you are on track to complete the Core Course Requirement. - \circ $\;$ Athletes should register for NCAA Eligibility Center and/or the NAIA Eligibility Center. - Using the resources in your school's Career/College Center or library, decide on three or four colleges that interest you. - For detailed information, see What to do After High School: College in this document. - Listen to the announcements and view the counselors' website for scholarship information, visits from college representatives, and military recruiters. - Check with the guidance office for dates the ASVAB will be given on campus.
+- $\hfill\square$ Work with your counselor to verify your graduation plan. - o Work with your counselor to verify or adjust class choices. - \circ \quad Discuss credit recovery options with your counselor, if needed. - Apply for "Early Decision," if applicable. - Review the ACT, SAT, and TSIA2 testing timelines and mark your calendar for reviews and administrations of the tests (NCAA applicants, request scores be sent to the Eligibility Center Code is "9999"). - For more on ACT and SAT, see SAT and ACT on the Assessments page of this document. - NCAA applicants verify with your counselor that you are on track to complete the Core Course Requirement. - \circ $\;$ Athletes should register for NCAA Eligibility Center and/or the NAIA Eligibility Center. - Using the resources in your school's Career/College Center or library, decide on three or four colleges that interest you. - For detailed information, see What to Do after High School: College in this document. - Listen to the announcements and view the counselors' website for scholarship information, and visits from college representatives and military recruiters. - Check with the guidance office for dates the ASVAB will be given on campus.
 Free tutoring for the ASVAB is available online at www.march2success.com.